-Integrate an Azure storage account with Azure CDN
+Quickstart: Integrate an Azure Storage account with Azure CDN

-You can enable Azure Content Delivery Network (CDN) to cache content from Azure storage.
+In this quickstart, you enable Azure Content Delivery Network (CDN) to cache content from Azure Storage.
 Azure CDN offers developers a global solution for delivering high-bandwidth content.
 It can cache blobs and static content of compute instances at physical nodes in the United States, Europe, Asia, Australia, and South America.

 To create a storage account, you must be either the service administrator or a coadministrator for the associated subscription.

 In the Azure portal, select Create a resource on the upper left.
 The New pane appears.

 Search for Storage account and select Storage account - blob, file, table, queue from the drop-down list.
 Then select Create:

 In the Create storage account pane, enter the following details:

 Setting Value Project details > Resource group Select Create new and use the name CDNQuickstart-rg.
 You can also use an existing resource group if you prefer.
 Instance details > Storage account name Enter a name for the account using 3-24 lowercase letters and numbers only.
 The name must be unique across Azure, and becomes the host name in the URL that's used to address blob, queue, or table resources for the subscription.
 To address a container resource in Blob storage, use a URI in the following format: http://<storageaccountname>.blob.core.windows.net/<container-name>.
 Instance details > Location Select an Azure region near you from the drop-down list.

 Leave all other details set to the defaults, then select Review + create.